almimony75/sms-server/README.md

 - Stores SMS in memory and a log file (`sms_log.jsonl`)
 - Broadcasts incoming SMS to any connected clients in real-time using **Server-Sent Events (SSE)** at `/events`
 - Provides REST endpoints to fetch the latest SMS or all stored SMS
+- **Important**: You need to install a phone app that forwards your SMS messages by sending them as JSON via REST API to this server.
+This project does not handle receiving SMS directly from your phone — it only receives forwarded messages from any app.

 ---